leangjia/blender_docs/manual/grease_pencil/modes/draw/tool_settings/brushes/draw_brush.rst

 .. note::

-   In order to save in a blend-user a custom brush, enable *Fake User*.
+   In order to save a custom brush in a blend-user, enable *Fake User*.

 Brush Settings